Seth Avett: Solo career

-Seth Avett has released four albums under the moniker of "Timothy Seth Avett as Darling."
-The first, To Make the World Quiet, was recorded in the winter of 2001 and self-released shortly thereafter.
-In 2002, he self-released another album, Killing the Headlamps.
+Seth Avett has released four albums under the moniker of Timothy Seth Avett as Darling.
+The first, titled To Make the World Quiet, was recorded in the winter of 2001 and self-released shortly thereafter.
+In 2002, he self-released another album, titled Killing the Headlamps.

 His third solo release, The Mourning, the Silver, The Bell, is his most successful to date.
 Released by Ramseur Records in 2006, the record is now out of print, along with its two companions.
-The last copies of The Mourning, The Silver, The Bell available were sold in December 2008 during a 3-night residency at Asheville's The Orange Peel.
+The last copies of The Mourning, The Silver, The Bell available were sold in December 2008 during a three-night residency at The Orange Peel in Asheville, North Carolina.

-On December 30, 2009, the first three "Timothy Seth Avett as Darling" albums were re-released through Ramseur Records.
-The first two albums, To Make The World Quiet and Killing the Headlamps, were re-mixed by Doug Williams at Electromagnetic Radiation studios and mastered for the first time by Brent Lambert at The Kitchen Mastering.
+On December 30, 2009, the first three albums as Timothy Seth Avett as Darling were re-released through Ramseur Records.
+The first two albums were re-mixed by Doug Williams at Electromagnetic Radiation studios and mastered for the first time by Brent Lambert at The Kitchen Mastering.

-On March 17, 2015, Seth teamed up with Jessica Lea Mayfield to record a set of Elliott Smith songs.
-The two released an album entitled: Seth Avett & Jessica Lea Mayfield Sing Elliott Smith.
+On March 17, 2015, Seth teamed up with Jessica Lea Mayfield to record a set of Elliott Smith's songs.
+The two released an album titled Seth Avett & Jessica Lea Mayfield Sing Elliott Smith.

-On March 31, 2017, Seth released his fourth solo album under the moniker of "Timothy Seth Avett as Darling."
-The album is simply entitled IV.
+On March 31, 2017, Seth released his fourth solo album asTimothy Seth Avett as Darling.
+The album is titled IV.

-On September 23, 2022, Seth announced a new 10-track Greg Brown tribute album titled Seth Avett Sings Greg Brown, set for release on November 4, 2022.
-As part of the announcement, he released the album's first single, Good Morning Coffee.
-The second and final single from the album, titled Laughing River, was released on October 15, 2022.
+On September 23, 2022, Seth announced a 10-track Greg Brown tribute album titled Seth Avett Sings Greg Brown, set for release on November 4, 2022.
+As part of the announcement, he released the album's first single, "Good Morning Coffee".
+The second and final single from the album, titled "Laughing River", was released on October 15, 2022.

+On September 5, 2025, Seth released a fifth solo album, titled "Feathe".
+It was a vast departure from Avett's previous works, implementing hip hop and rap harmonies.
+The album featured a collaboration with Jessica Lea Mayfield, titled "The Question of Evil," and was accompanied by weekly releases of music videos, created by Seth himself, for each individual song.